Recreational marijuana could soon be legal in these states

 (NEXSTAR) — The ever-growing list of states where people can legally buy recreational marijuana could get a little longer this fall.

-Backers of the Missouri ballot proposal are highlighting a provision that would erase past marijuana-related convictions for nonviolent offenders and those whose conviction didn’t include selling to minors or driving while high.
+Backers of the Missouri ballot proposal are highlighting a provision that would erase past marijuana-related convictions for nonviolent offenders and those whose convictions didn’t include selling to minors or driving while high.

 Despite 60% of Americans supporting the legalization of recreational marijuana in a 2021 Pew Research poll — and over 90% saying either medical or recreational pot should be legal – it doesn’t appear that federal law will be changing any time soon.